Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Discussion

-Another important subtlety is that the Seiberg-dual theory we identify in this formalism is only correct on the Higgs branch, where the vortex solutions are defined.
-In particular, at a more general point on the moduli space, the 3d Seiberg-dual theories we identify can happen to disagree globally.
-Put differently, the duality we identify is only strictly true at a special point in the moduli space.
+It can happen that two distinct UV vortex theories as we have described them in the previous Sections flow to the same point in the IR, a phenomenon called Seiberg duality\footnote{The 3d Seiberg duality is only strictly true on the Higgs branch, where the vortex solutions are defined; at a generic point on the moduli space of vacua, theories we identify as Seiberg-dual can disagree globally.
 For physical considerations on this point, see \cite{Assel:2017jgo,Dey:2017fqs,Bashkirov:2013dda,Gaiotto:2013bwa,Yaakov:2013fza}.
-For mathematical considerations, see \cite{Bullimore:2015lsa,Nakajima:2015txa,Braverman:2016wma}.
+For mathematical considerations, see \cite{Bullimore:2015lsa,Nakajima:2015txa,Braverman:2016wma}.}$^{,}$\footnote{A description of the various theories one encounters in the IR can be found in \cite{Gaiotto:2008ak,Kapustin:2010mh}.} \cite{Seiberg:1994pq}.
+We would like to understand how 3d Seiberg duality acts on our $qq$-character observable.\\